What is a Community Health Center?

 How do Community Health Centers operate?

 The Wright Center for Community Health operates on a fundamentally patient-centric model.
-We drive a high level of care coordination and focus on care transitions for the vulnerable communities we serve.
+We drive a high level of care coordination and focus on care transitions for the communities we serve.

 Who do Community Health Centers serve?